 1974 BA (Honours) Natural Sciences (Zoology), University of Cambridge

-Fellow of the Society of Biology (CBiol, FSB)
+Chartered Biologist and Fellow of the Royal Society of Biology (CBiol, FRSB)

 Fellow of the Higher Education Academy (FHEA)